 Ina Garten, The Barefoot Contessa herself is famous for saying she likes “Rembered flavours.”
 Since our tastebuds can transport us to various places and times the instant they are tantalised with a remembered flavour.

-Using mascarpone/cream for the topping gives these cupcakes a rich, deep, creamy flavour.
+Using mascarpone and cream for the topping gives these cupcakes a rich, creamy flavour.
 You can see I haven’t overloaded these cupcakes with topping.
 A small swirl, topped with a syrupy cherry, is the perfect compliment to the moist, light, chocolate, sponge.

-Ok confession time!!!
-After these Black Forest Cupcakes had been assembled and had their beauty shots taken, I unashamedly face planted, straight into one.
-Mmm what’s life without a little fun??
-So I had to wash my face, hands afterwards – it was totally worth it.
-If you make these, I encourage you to do the same – have some fun!!!
+Okay confession time!
+As soon as these Black Forest Cupcakes had been assembled and had their beauty shots taken, I unashamedly face planted, straight into one.
+Mmm what’s life without a little fun?!
+So I had to wash my face, hands afterwards, yet it was totally worth it.
+If you make these, I encourage you to do the same.
+And have some fun!